 Alzheimer's disease (AD)

-• The first sign is short term memory loss.
-This develops to further symptoms including more severe memory problems, confusion, disorientation, personality changes and problems with language and speech.
+- The first signs of Alzheimer's disease are minor memory problems, but this develops to further symptoms such as severe memory problems, confusion, disorientation, personality changes and problems with language and speech.
+This may include not using the right words in sentences.

 BRACE funds vital research into Alzheimer's disease.